+Home | Museum | Wanted | Specs | Previous | Next |

 Each digit position also has decimal point/comma segments.
 When operating

-as a calculator, the calculator automatically positions commas every three
+automatically positions commas every three

 digits in front of the decimal point for easier reading.

-Display in 'Calculator' Mode Display Showing Alpha Prompt The 2880 provides the basic functionality
+Display in Calculator Mode Display Showing Alpha Prompt The 2880 provides the basic functionality

 of a five function business calculator.
 It is a fixed-point machine, with